SundayLogic/olimpia-saas/README.md

           t.id === action.toast.id ? { ...t, ...action.toast } : t
         ),
       }
     case "DISMISS_TOAST": {
       const { toastId } = action

-      // !
-Side effects ! - This could be extracted into a dismissToast() action,
-      // but I'll keep it here for simplicity if (toastId) {
+      if (toastId) {
         addToRemoveQueue(toastId)
       } else {